-George Goldsmith, our Board Chair, is married to Ekaterina Malievskaia, our Chief Innovation Officer and a member of our Board.
+George Goldsmith, our co-founder, former chief executive officer and former Board Chair, is married to Ekaterina Malievskaia, our co-founder, former Chief Innovation Officer and former member of our Board.
 As of the date of this Proxy Statement, there were no other family relationships between our executive officers and any of our directors.